Unesco World Heritage Site

 Preparation Before Stepping into Jiaohe Ruins

 When you entering the Jiaohe ruins, you would feel the excruciating heat from this area.
 Not sure how the ancient people survive back then?
-Bring along umbrella and water, wear hat, sun glasses and apply sunscreen before you stepped food at these ruins.
+Bring along umbrella and water, wear a hat, sunglasses and apply sunscreen before you stepped food at these ruins.

 Meaning of Jiaohe /交河

 Anyone who read Chinese will know Jiaohe mean where two rivers meet.
-It is the oldest and largest earthen cities which was built 2,300 years ago.
-As you know ancient city usually has a city wall.
-However, there is no city walls for this ancient city if you try to look around.
+It is the oldest and largest earthen cities which were built 2,300 years ago.
+As you know the ancient city usually has a city wall.
+However, there are no city walls for this ancient city if you try to look around.

 Visit with Guide

-It is better to come here with a knowledgeable guide so you can understand what these ruins was used for, eg Government office, residents or Buddhist temples.
+It is better to come here with a knowledgeable guide so you can understand what these ruins were used for, eg Government office, residents or Buddhist temples.
 If you don’t have a guide, you may want to listen well to the intro at Jiaohe museum.
-There are also small signboard telling what these ruins are for.
+There is also small signboard telling what these ruins are for.

-All the buildings here were constructed out of earth, look like the Tatoonie city in Star Wars.
+All the buildings here were constructed out of the earth, look like the Tatooine city in Star Wars.